FlutterFlow/flutterflow-documentation/docs/ff-concepts/alerts-notification/push-notifications.md

 ![img.png](imgs/enable-push-notification.avif)

 :::info
-By default, the **Automatically Prompt Users for Permission** option is enabled, meaning your app will automatically prompt users for permission to receive push notifications when FlutterFlow detects it's necessary.
+By default, the **Automatically Prompt Users for Permission** option is enabled, meaning your app will automatically prompt users requesting for permission to receive push notifications when the app is started.
+However, this may be disruptive to your user sign-in flow.

-If you disable it, you will need to manually request permission using the [**Request Permission**](../../resources/projects/settings/project-setup.md#request-permission-action) action at the appropriate point in your app. **It is recommended to keep this option always enabled**.
+If you disable it, you can control when the permission is requested.
+To do so, you will need to manually [**Request Permission**](../../resources/projects/settings/project-setup.md#request-permission-action) at the appropriate point in your app. **It is recommended to keep this option always enabled**.
 :::

 ### Only for iOS: Configuring iOS app